In this article you are going to be presented to a polypropylene production process similar to UNIPOL licensed by Dow Chemicals.

 Main Streams Material Balance

 This material balance presents the compositions and operating conditions for the main streams in the product recovery area.
-A full material balance and HYSYS simulation file for this process area are available for registered users in the Extra Files page.

 |Major Equipment List ||Utilities Consumption|

 |This list summarizes all major pieces of equipment contained in the product recovery area along with their construction materials.||This table provides detailed utilities consumption in the product recovery area|